chunghanlee1/financial_health/README.txt

 EXECUTION
 	Step 1.
 Set the 'financial-health' folder as the working directory Step 2.
 Run 'fin_aggregate.py' in the command line or IDE Step 3.
-Follow the instructions
+Follow the instructions to begin financial health check or prediction.